SimPL-Lab/SimPL-Lab.github.io/_pages/publication.md

 >[4] Y Li, Z Sun, S Hong, "An exact algorithm for multiple-equipment integrated scheduling in an automated container terminal using a double-cycling strategy", Transportation Research Part E: Logistics and Transportation Review, 186, 103565 (2024)
 >
 >[5] J Kim, E Jeong, S Hong, "Analysis of the Impact of Resource Allocation Strategy on the Scheduling of Core Defense Technology Project Agreements", Journal of Korean Society of Industrial and Systems Engineering, 47(3), 8-17 (2024)
+>
+>[6] J Choi, J Lee, S Hong, "A Simulation Study of the Vehicle Repositioning Policy with the Minimum and Maximum Service Levels in a Demand Responsive Transit System", Journal of the Korean Society of Supply Chain Management, 24(3), 13-23 (2024)
+>
+>[7] HY Fibrianto, B Kim, S Hong, "New paper has been published in the Journal of the Korean Society of Supply Chain Management", Journal of the Korean Society of Supply Chain Management, 24(3), 25-34 (2024)
+>
+>[8] HY Fibrianto, B Kim, S Hong, "A Simulation-based Performance Analysis of a Zone Picking System with Two Conveyor Lanes", Journal of Korean Society of Industrial and Systems Engineering, 47(4), 206-214 (2024)

 __2023__
 >